Optimal promotions of new products on networks: Introduction

 In previous studies of optimal promotions in compartmental Bass models, the promotion either affected only $p$, or it simultaneously affected $p$ and $q$.
 Here we adopt a different approach and allow for dual independent promotional policies, $s_p(t)$ and $s_q(t)$, that lead to an increase only in~$p$ and only in~$q$, respectively.
 There are several reasons for this modeling choice: \begin{enumerate} \item Some promotions only lead to an increase in~$p$ (e.g., advertisements) or only in~$q$ (e.g., referral fees). \item In our model formulation, a promotion only in~$p$ is a special case where $s_q \equiv 0$, and a promotion only in~$q$ is a special case where $s_p\equiv 0$. \item The separation of the optimal promotion into~$s_p^{\rm opt}(t)$ and~$s_q^{\rm opt}(t)$ allows us to study how their relative sizes depend on the network properties.
 This, in turn, enables us to understand whether the external or the internal influences are the dominant mechanism in optimal promotions that simultaneously affect~$p$ and~$q$. \end{enumerate}

-Obviously, some of the choices in our model formulation may not be applicable to some new products: Having two independent controls $s_p(t)$ and $s_q(t)$, the specific assumption on the dependence of the adoption rate on $s_p(t)$ and $s_q(t)$, see~\eqref{eq:p_q_s}, and the specific profit functional that we use, see~\eqref{eq:profit}.
+Obviously, some of the choices in our model formulation may not be applicable to some new products: having two independent controls $s_p(t)$ and $s_q(t)$, the specific assumption on the dependence of the adoption rate on $s_p(t)$ and $s_q(t)$, see~\eqref{eq:p_q_s}, and the specific profit functional that we use, see~\eqref{eq:profit}.
 We stress, however, that {\em the methodology of combining the master equations with Pontryagin's Maximum Principle, and the subsequent exact reduction of the number of equations by utilizing network symmetries, can be easily extended to other models of promotions on networks}.
 Moreover, this methodology can be used to analyze optimal vaccination or quarantine policies in epidemiological models on networks~\cite{Balderrama2022-qa}.
+For example, in Section~\ref{sec:alternative}, we demonstrate that our methodology readily extends to {\em alternative profit functionals}.
+In particular, we consider settings in which the cost of promotion in~$p$ scales with the number of non-adopters, while the cost of promotion in~$q$ scales with the number of interactions between adopters and non-adopters.
+This formulation is especially well suited for analyzing targeted promotion strategies, such as personalized advertising and referral-based discounts.

-In Section~\ref{sec:Literature-review} we saw thar prior research on optimal promotions has primarily focused on the qualitative behavior of the optimal promotion function $s^{\rm opt}(t)$.
+In Section~\ref{sec:Literature-review} we saw that prior research on optimal promotions has primarily focused on the qualitative behavior of the optimal promotion function $s^{\rm opt}(t)$.
 This study introduces a new analytic dimension by examining the ``{\em effectiveness}'' of the optimal promotion, namely, the relative profit increase that it generates compared to the baseline scenario, i.e.,

 We use this measure to analyze the dependence of the effectiveness of the optimal promotion on the network structure, on the network size~$M$, and on the planning horizon~$T$.